PavanKalangi/Web-scrapping-and-Sentiment-analysis/README.md

 This project is about reviewing the openions of people on a particular products over a large scale to enhance the product, business and marketting strategies of the company
-In this project i have reviewed on a mobile oneplus 7 and the reviews are scrapped from amazon website Sentiment analysis is performed on th scrapped reviews
+In this project i have reviewed on a mobile oneplus 7 and the reviews are scrapped from amazon website Sentiment analysis is performed on th scrapped reviews The python library used for scrapping is "Beautiful soup".